Worried your critical illness will leave you and your family in severe debt?

 How much critical illness insurance cover do I need?

-• To surrender the policy and get the cash value.
+• To surrender the life insurance policy and get the cash value.

 • To claim for the terminal illness benefit.
 But this is only if the person is reasonably not expected to survive the illness in twelve months.
 This is also only if the terminal illness benefit is included in the cover.

-Thus, a critical illness insurance policy is a necessity if you are concerned about getting a critical illness n the future.
-And the fact we have to consider is that even children suffer from critical illnesses.
+A critical illness insurance policy is a necessity if you are concerned about getting a grave illness in the future.
+And the fact we have to consider is that even children suffer from serious illnesses.

 So how much of a critical illness umbrella do you need?
-If you are under insured, you will have to scrimp and save to make ends meet.
-More sadly, if you are not insured with critical illness insurance and get critically ill, you may have to face the possibility of selling your assets or even foreclosing on your house.
+If you have a little critical illness insurance, that’s better than nothing.
+But you will have to scrimp and save to make ends meet.
+More sadly, if you are not insured and get critically ill, you may have to face the possibility of selling your assets or even foreclosing on your house.

 Here are some simple tips to help you determine how much critical illness insurance you need: